 - Read “Music: The Forgotten Language of the Heart.”

 - *Watch Pop Goes the Music (Available for purchase or contact us for Raising the Bar training link.)

 - Participate in a 2-week challenge.
-(For two weeks, commit to eliminating all music that has a backbeat, off-beat or soft or hard rock.
+(For two weeks, eliminate all music that has a backbeat, off-beat, soft or hard rock.
 Free playlists with alternative music are available here.)

 - Attend one in-person music training class.
-(Contact Hannah Stoddard for details and schedules.)
+(Contact for details and schedules.)

 Module 4 – Latter-day Christian Persecution

 In the Book of Mormon as the coming of Christ drew near, the humble followers of Christ were persecuted and mocked both by individuals inside and outside of the Church.
 Some were even martyred for their faith.
 In our own day, we see striking parallels.
 The rise of Christian persecution around the world is increasing at a frightening rate.
 It is important for us to be aware of how other brothers and sisters are suffering and enduring for the Gospel of Jesus Christ as we sit comfortably in our own homes in relative peace and security.
 Additionally, studying the examples of persecuted brothers and sisters provides a new perspective on how to endure persecution, how to stand as a witness of Jesus Christ in all things and what it means to consecrate our lives to the Lord as we prepare for the Second Coming of Jesus Christ.